 - 1 Follow the procedure in Before working inside your computer.

 - 2 Remove the:

 - a cover

 - b bezel

 - 3 Open the front panel door.

 - 4 To remove the intrusion switch:

-- a Disconnect the intrusion switch cable from the connector on the system board [1] [2].
+- a Disconnect the intrusion switch cable from the connector on the system board [1].

-- b Unroute the intrusion switch cable from the fan grommet.

-- c Slide the intrusion switch and push it to remove from the computer [3].
+- b Unroute the intrusion switch cable from the fan grommet [2]. - c Remove the adhesive tape that holds the intrusion switch cable on the system fan [3]. - d Slide the intrusion switch and push it to remove from the computer [4].